 In 2020 minor progress was made on the Florida Beaches Habitat Conservation Plan (HCP) with further development of a draft legislative package and the regulatory framework needed in DEP to implement the HCP.

 In 2021, DEP and FWC have engaged again in interagency staff meetings focused on an assessment of HCP implementation.
 From the working sessions, staff drafted milestones for the next steps to finalize the HCP and submit an application for an Incidental Take Permit (ITP) to FWS.
 Staff have also identified the need to update HCP information on species status, habitat and Coastal Construction Control Line (CCCL) rule and organizational changes, and to more fully detail resources required for the CCCL program to fully implement the HCP.
+A Habitat Conservation Planning Assistance Grant has been approved by the USFWS for a final phase in the development of an HCP for Florida Beaches.
+The $233,333 federal grant from the Cooperative Endangered Species Conservation Fund requires a 25% state match and expires October 31, 2024.

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.